 Four with ties to College appointed to Board of Trustees

-NC State’s Board of Trustees welcomes three new members and three returning members with terms ending in 2025.
-The new members are David Dee Herring of Lillington, Timothy Humphrey of Raleigh and Raymond T. Odierno of Pinehurst.
+NC State’s Board of Trustees welcomed three new members and three returning members with terms ending in 2025, and elected officers for 2021-22.
+The new members are David Dee Herring of Lillington, Timothy L. Humphrey of Raleigh and Raymond T. Odierno of Pinehurst.
 James A. Harrell III and Ven Poole, both of Raleigh, and Edward I. Weisiger Jr. of Charlotte have been reappointed.

 Herring is a 1981 graduate of the NC State Agriculture Institute with an associate degree in livestock management.
 He serves as vice president of Hog Slat Inc., a family-owned business engaged in the production of live hogs, the construction of hog confinement units, and the manufacture of hog equipment.
 Herring serves on the U.S. Meat Export Federation executive committee and USDA Agricultural Technical Advisory Committee for Trade in Animals and Animal Products.
 He is the former president of the National Pork Producers Council and the North Carolina Pork Producers Council.

 Humphrey is a 1996 graduate of NC State with a Bachelor of Science in electrical engineering.
 He is a member of the NC State Electrical and Computer Engineering Hall of Fame.
 Humphrey serves as vice president of the IBM Chief Data Office, senior state executive for IBM in North Carolina and senior location executive for IBM in Research Triangle Park.
 He volunteers on the boards of several local nonprofit organizations and mentors more than 30 global professionals and students.